 Artists - sorts by album year.

 Playlists - sorts by playlist edit (User assigned)

 Podcasts - sorts alphabetically in tab, then by release number (if included in title) else, alphabetically.

-No, you can not change the way Rocket Music Player sorts within its tabs using this tutorial.
+Yes, you can not change the way Rocket Music Player sorts within its tabs using this tutorial.

-Try to toggle "Hide Playlists With missing M3U Files" in Rocket Players "Library and Scanner" settings.
-Then rescan by going to "Rescan for Media" in the same setting.
+Try to toggle "Hide Playlists With missing M3U Files" in Rocket Music Player's "Library and Scanner" settings.
+Then rescan in Rocket Music Player by going to "Rescan for Media" in the same setting.

-To play all go to the "Songs" (Tab) then press play.
-To shuffle all from the "Songs" (Tab) long press on a song and select "Shuffle".
+To play all go to the "Songs" tab then press play.
+To shuffle all from the "Songs" tab long press on a song and select "Shuffle".
 Here's a video tutorial on using shuffle in Rocket Music Player.

-Shuffle in Rocket Player means, randomize. i.e. Do not play a specific song/selection.
-When you select in Rocket Player, it means that you're playing a specific song/selection and the "shuffle" feature is turned off.
-Shuffle's on/off feature can be easily toggled from the "Now Playing" screen.
+Shuffle in Rocket Music Player means, randomize. e.g. Do not play a specific song/selection.
+When you select in Rocket Music Player, it means that you're playing a specific song/selection.
+The "shuffle" feature is turned off.
+Shuffle can be toggled on/off from the "Now Playing" screen.